Lost passports and visas

 I am overseas and have lost my BRP - what do I do?

-If you apply for a Tier 4 student visa in the UK, the visa will be issued in the form of a Biometric Residence Permit (BRP).
-You should ensure you carry this BRP with you as it confirms your immigration permission to be in the UK.
+If you have a Biometric Residence Permit (BRP) covering your leave in the UK, you should ensure you carry this with you as it confirms your immigration permission to be in the UK.